 The following sections show which skills I have aquired throughout my career as a software developer and through personal projects.

-The bars show how confident I am at utilising each skill.
+The bars show how confident I am at utilising each skill relative to each other.

 On January 8, 2019 I completed the requirements to be recognized as a Microsoft Certified Professional by passing the exam #483: "Programming in C#".